The Secret World: Promotion

 A first teaser trailer featuring the Dragon faction was released on April 7, 2009, during the GDC 2009.
 A second teaser featuring the Templar faction was released on September 4, 2009.
 A teaser presenting the fictitious town of Kingsmouth was released on February 2, 2010.
 On March 23, 2010 (i.e. 10 days after the GDC 2010 of San Francisco, California), a short teaser was released, showing some extremely brief in-game sequences and announcing the release of a bigger teaser on March 25, 2010.
 This last one showed some fights in Kingsmouth.
 Most available teasers can be viewed on the game's homepage, however, GameSpot's interviews with Ragnar Tørnquist, on the various factions within the game, included scenes from teaser trailers.

 In 2011, Funcom started working on a Facebook app called The Secret War.
 The first stage, asking players to choose their faction, aired on August 30, 2011, along with the long-awaited beta sign-up for the actual game.
 As of April 2012, The Secret War was active.
 The game was available for seven weeks and saw the player fight over control of the world as members of one of three factions.

 There were also seven special weekly missions such as The Battle for Africa that provided rewards for all players of specific faction.
 Players were able to earn the chance for a guaranteed slot in the beta, as well as a trip to Montreal, Quebec, Canada to play the game.
 Actions in The Secret War gained special items to be used with characters at game launch.
 Over 250,000 players participated in the game.

 Funcom also had a panel advertising The Secret World at PAX East 2012 where people could play the game for the first time in preparation of the first beta test.
 Funcom hosted a total of three beta weekends: Kingsmouth Calling Part 1, Kingsmouth Calling Part 2 and Hell Raised.
 These beta weekends allowed players to explore the two area of the game, play the first two dungeons and experience the different introduction sequences for each of the three factions.

 On May 25, 2012, Funcom announced moving the release date to July 3, 2012.

+The film

+The game was officially used in the film IRL and plays an important role in it, showing the main character's internal perception of the world and helps him find love.